-Feathers are seen only in birds, and all species have feathers.
+Feathers are seen only in birds, and all the species have feathers.
 Interestingly, birds are dinosaurs – in fact, they are the sole surviving lineage in the entire dinosaur family tree.
 Hence, feathers, can be traced back to the dinosaurs.
 However, it is important to note that not all species sported feathers.

 Functionally, feathers are thought to provide flight as well as insulation.
-However, since remains of feathers have been discovered non-flying dinosaurs, the functions of feathers have been extended to waterproofing and even thermoregulation.
+However, since remains of feathers have been discovered in non-flying dinosaurs, the functions of feathers have been extended to waterproofing and even thermoregulation.

 Regardless, feathers in modern birds are brightly colored, which are in response to sexual selection (attracting the opposite sex).
 Hence, feathers in dinosaurs could have evolved based on the same idea.
-This speculation gained traction in 2009, when scientists took at a closer look their structure, revealing microscopic structures called melanosomes.
+This speculation gained traction in 2009, when scientists took at a closer look at their structure, revealing microscopic structures called melanosomes.
 These fossilized, sac-like melanosomes were compared to the melanosomes from living birds.

-What they found was very interesting – the melanosomes correspond precisely in shape to structures which are associated to very specific colours in the feathers of extant birds.
+What they found was very interesting – the melanosomes correspond precisely in shape to structures, which are associated to very specific colours in the feathers of extant birds.
 What this meant was that the scientists were able to reconstruct the feather’s colours.
 For instance, the tail of Sinosauropteryx appears to have red and white stripes on its tail.
 Scientists believe that this may have been used for courtship- where males attracted females.
 Some scientists also believe that both sexes might have used these stripes the way a zebra uses its stripes – to confuse potential predators.

 Explore more fascinating topics at BYJU’S Biology.
 We also update our content to ensure accuracy as per the latest research, hence, consider registering with us – for free.